Fox: Conservation

-Island fox (Urocyon littoralis)
+Urocyon littoralis

 The island fox, though considered a near-threatened species throughout the world, is becoming increasingly endangered in its endemic environment of the California Channel Islands.
-A population on an island is smaller than those on the mainland because of limited resources like space, food and shelter.
+In general, a population on an island will be smaller than one on a mainland because of limited resources like space, food and shelter.
 Island populations are therefore highly susceptible to external threats ranging from introduced predatory species and humans to extreme weather.

-On the California Channel Islands, it was found that the population of the island fox was so low due to an outbreak of canine distemper virus from 1999 to 2000 as well as predation by non-native golden eagles.
+On the California Channel Islands, it was found that the population of the island fox was low due to an outbreak of canine distemper virus from 1999 to 2000 as well as predation by non-native golden eagles.
 Since 1993, the eagles have caused the population to decline by as much as 95%.
 Because of the low number of foxes, the population went through an Allee effect (an effect in which, at low enough densities, an individual's fitness decreases).
 Conservationists had to take healthy breeding pairs out of the wild population to breed them in captivity until they had enough foxes to release back into the wild.
 Nonnative grazers were also removed so that native plants would be able to grow back to their natural height, thereby providing adequate cover and protection for the foxes against golden eagles.